Ignite-Laboratories/Enigmaneering/enigma0/step0/E0S0 - Inception.md

     var Inception = time.Now()
     var ID = NextID()

 This, again, is by design.
-A system can exist without yet sparking neural activation - thus, the condition of _alive_ is distinct from having _neural activation_.
+A system can exist without having sparked neural activation - thus, the condition of _alive_ is distinct from having _neural activation_.
 The latter typically requires _external_ intervention of some sorts - in our system, through firing the `core.Impulse.Spark()` (we'll get to that later)